mikademarco/zz_micdemarco.github.io/_posts/2016-11-12-setting-up-aspnet-core-onion-architecture-solution-continuous-deployment-docker-hub-free-aws-ec2-container-part-1.md

 # Part 2 - Coming soon

-In Part 2, I will describe the steps and gotchas of setting up continuous deployment to docker hub and hosting it in a free aws EC2 container.
+In Part 2, I will describe the steps and gotchas of setting up continuous deployment using docker hub free aws EC2 container hosting.